-Astonishing jewel and emblematic peak of the Massif des Ecrins, so much to become its very symbol, the Aiguille Dibona is a breathtaking summit, undoubtedly one of the most coveted peaks of the French Alps and one of the finest spires worldwide.
+Aiguille Dibona is an astonishing jewel and emblematic summit of the Massif des Ecrins, so much to become its very symbol.
+A breathtaking peak, undoubtedly one of the most coveted mountain of the French Alps and one of the finest spires worldwide.
 Whatever is the route you have chosen, the climb on Aiguille Dibona is always a wonderful adventure, giving impressive views and unique sensations on perfect rock.
 When you discover the needle, as you walk through the Soreiller gorges, you will always have the same emotion, endless gazing to this jewel of the nature.
 No mountain is so extraordinary, no mountain has a so pure shape.
 It's difficult to imagine someone on the summit of such an arrow!
 Dibona symbolizes mountain climbing in a perfect way.
 Gaston Rebuffat himself wrote about Dibona: "This needle is a monument of stone given to mankind by the earth and the time, an extraordinary sculpture in the sky, the light and the silence of Oisans.
 The same achievements of the climbers on an other mountain would not be so marvellous.
 This needle was a question, climbing on it a response".

-Actually the Dibona is a granit blade placed side by side to the Aiguilles du Soreiller, and its spectacular profile seen from the hut path is misleading : from the side the slender decreases and the back is a (relative) easy flagstone.
-Formerly known as Pain de Sucre du Soreiller, the spire was renamed in honour of the great alpine guide Angelo Dibona, who realized the first ascent of the peak with Guido Mayer on 27 June 1913.
-At the foot of the mountain is the Refuge du Soreiller, accessible in 3h30m from the village of Étages.
+When seen from the path of the Refuge du Soreiller, the appearance of the summit is truly impressive in its rush towards the sky, like an arrow.
+Actually the Dibona is a granit blade placed side by side to the Aiguilles du Soreiller, and its spectacular profile seen from the hut path is a bit misleading: from the side the slender decreases and the back is it has a more massive and less impressive shape.
+Formerly known as Pain de Sucre du Soreiller, the spire was renamed in honour of the great alpine guide Angelo Dibona, who realized the first ascent of the peak with Guido Mayer on 27 June 1913, denying its fame of inaccessibility.
+At the foot of the mountain is the Refuge du Soreiller, accessible in 2h30m from the village of Étages.

 This magnificent spire is dedicated to the great Angelo Dibona (Cortina d'Ampezzo, April 7, 1879 - Cortina d'Ampezzo, April 21, 1956) who was an Italian mountaineer and mountain guide.
 He is considered one of the best climbers of the twentieth century.
 He made an amazing array of new climbing around the Alps - seventy - from the Julian Alps, to Mont Blanc Massif and French Dauphine; here he is so famous for its new climb on Pic de la Meije Central, which has been granted the privilege of having two entire walls dedicated to him in the beautiful mountain museum of Saint Christophe en Oisans.
 Symbol of the Ampezzo mountain guides, it is dedicated to him a bust in the central square in Cortina, the work of sculptor Augusto Murer.
 He was appointed Alpine Guide in 1905 and he was also one of the first ski instructors of Cortina.
 More info: Angelo Dibona